HikariTJU/LD/README.md

 LD is a kind of kownledge distillation strategy which utilizes the learned bounding box distributions to transfer the localization knowledge from teacher to student.

-LD stably improves over GFocalV1 about ~0.8 AP and ~1 AR100 without any computational cost!
+LD stably improves over GFocalV1 about ~0.8 AP and ~1 AR100 without adding any computational cost!

 ## Introduction